-This branch represents an unofficial patched version of the Growl

--It builds cleanly under XCode 4.1 -- as set up, it constructs binaries
+-This branch builds cleanly under XCode 4.1.
+As provided, it constructs

 +(The tip of this tree is the "fork-1.2" branch, which was branched